ValheKouneli/SkrolliEditor/documentation/Deployment.md

 Now you can disconnect by entering ```\q```.

-Now you can log in with username 'admin' and the password of your choosing.
+Now you can use your browser and go to ```http://ADDRESSNAME.herokuapp.com``` and log in with username 'admin' and the password of your choosing.

 ## Hashing password